How to Do a Job Hazard Analysis (Step by Step)

 Generate a complete JHA instead

 Writing a thorough JHA for every task takes time you may not have at 6 a.m.
-TailgateDocs generates the full step-by-step analysis for your exact task in minutes for $29, citing verified 29 CFR standards, with a crew sign-off block ready to print.
+TailgateDocs generates the full step-by-step analysis for your exact task in under 30 minutes for $29, citing verified 29 CFR standards, with a crew sign-off block ready to print.
 A Spanish version for your crew is $19 more.

 Common questions